tuanduc8t1/AI-Headshot/QUICKSTART.md

 Optionally, Hopper (or newer) equipment can make use of FlashAttention3 for improved inference and training performance when making use of `torch.compile`

-You'll need to run the following sequence of commands from your SimpleTuner directory, with your venv active:
+You'll need to run the following sequence of commands from your directory, with your venv active:

 ```bash
 git clone https://github.com/Dao-AILab/flash-attention